Albert Hofmann: Discovery of LSD

-In 1929, Hofmann became an employee of the pharmaceutical/chemical department of Sandoz Laboratories (now a subsidiary of Novartis) as a coworker of Arthur Stoll, founder and director of the pharmaceutical department.
+In 1929, Hofmann became an employee of the pharmaceutical and chemical department of Sandoz Laboratories as a coworker of Arthur Stoll, founder and director of the pharmaceutical department.
 He began studying the medicinal plant Drimia maritima (squill) and the fungus ergot as part of a program to purify and synthesize active constituents for use as pharmaceuticals.
 His main contribution was to elucidate the chemical structure of the common nucleus of the Scilla glycosides (an active principle of Mediterranean squill).
 While researching lysergic acid derivatives, Hofmann first synthesized LSD on 16 November 1938.
 The main intention of the synthesis was to obtain a respiratory and circulatory stimulant (analeptic) with no effects on the uterus in analogy to nikethamide (which is also a diethylamide) by introducing this functional group to lysergic acid.
-It was set aside for five years, until 16 April 1943, when Hofmann reexamined it and discovered its powerful effects.
+It was set aside for five years, until 16 April 1943, when Hofmann reexamined it and accidentally discovered its powerful effects.
 He described what he felt as being:

-Three days later, on 19 April 1943, Hofmann intentionally ingested 250 micrograms of LSD.
-This trip was not as pleasant, as he said those around him appeared to become demons, furniture shifted into wicked creatures and he himself felt demonically possessed.
-This day is now known as "Bicycle Day", because he began to feel the effects of the drug as he rode home on a bike.
-This was the first intentional LSD trip.
+Three days later, on 19 April 1943, Hofmann intentionally ingested 250 micrograms of LSD, which he thought would represent a prudently safe, small amount, but was in fact a strong dose.
+At first, his trip was not pleasant, as people appeared to morph into fantastic creatures, office furniture moved and shifted like living entities, and he felt possessed by otherworldly forces.

+19 April is now widely known as Bicycle Day, because as Hofmann began to feel LSD's effects, he tried to ride to the safety of his home on his bike.
+This was the first intentional LSD trip in history.

 Hofmann's research with LSD influenced several psychiatrists, including Ronald A. Sandison, who developed its use in psychotherapy.
 Sandison's treatment at Powick Hospital in England received international acclaim.

 Hofmann continued to take small doses of LSD throughout his life, and always hoped to find a use for it.
 In his memoir, he emphasized it as a "sacred drug": "I see the true importance of LSD in the possibility of providing material aid to meditation aimed at the mystical experience of a deeper, comprehensive reality."